 Rainer, A. W., 1999.
 An Empirical investigation of software project schedule behavior.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: